 Pro Tip: You can publish your events with AllEvents and get a free customizable event website of your own.
 Below is an example.

 Essential Elements For Event Websites

 Date & Time

-Mention the dates for the event in the beginning of the event website page so that the moment website visitors lands on the homepage, that is the first thing he or she sees.
+Mention the dates and description for event in the beginning of the event website page so that the moment website visitors lands on the homepage, that is the first thing he or she sees.
 This gives them a clear idea of the timeline of the event and helps them to plan better.
-Make sure the timezone has been correct.
+Make sure the time-zone has been correct.